What is classic car insurance?

 What makes a car a classic?
 It’s not easy to tell – or gauge.
 That’s because there’s actually no standard definition of a vintage motor.
 Having said that, many insurance companies will provide classic car insurance for a motor that is more than 15 years old.

 Vehicles that are more than 30 years old on the other hand are described as being ‘of historic interest.’
 This conclusion was arrived at jointly by The Federation of British Historic Vehicle Clubs and the Department of Transport.
-From May 2018 they have been exempt from road tax.
+Since May 2018 they have been exempt from road tax.

 Meanwhile, when taking out classic car insurance you may be pleasantly surprised to find that it may be far less than you imagined.
 That’s because classic car owners have a reputation for taking the utmost care of their vehicles and driving them only at special times i.e. Sundays, holidays and when the weather is fine.